RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents

 \section{Conclusion}

 In this work, we propose a novel entity relation extraction model, \modelname, that incorporates layout heuristics and constraints that are generalizable across different languages.
-Experimental results on 8 different languages show the effectiveness of our proposed method under three settings (language specific, cross-lingual zero-shot and multi-lingual fine-tuning).
+Experimental results on 8 different languages {and our proposed dataset \datasetname} show the effectiveness of our proposed method under four settings (language-specific, cross-lingual zero-shot, multi-lingual fine-tuning, and cross-domain transfer).